byxor/magenta/README.md

 # magenta
 Procedurally generate neat little pixelated images in python3!

+Magenta's design philosophy is simplicity.
+Let's keep things quick and easy to use.
+A happy API makes a happy programmer.

 ## Dependencies

 Magenta depends on a few libraries which can easily be installed with pip...